Complete Guide · 6 Recipes · Benefits · Caffeine · Calculator

 Blood Pressure & Heart

-Green cardamom’s diuretic properties reduce sodium retention.
-A 12-week RCT found significant systolic and diastolic pressure reductions in participants consuming green cardamom daily — without medication changes.
+Cardamom’s diuretic properties reduce sodium and water retention.
+A 12-week RCT published in the Indian Journal of Biochemistry & Biophysics found significant reductions in systolic and diastolic blood pressure in participants consuming green cardamom daily — without medication changes.

 🧬